Embarcadero station: Artwork

 Although original plans to include public art at every BART station did not come to fruition, several artworks were included in Embarcadero station.
 The platform walls and street entrances feature circle-based reliefs by William Mitchell.
 Wall Canyon, a 37 feet-high colored ceramic relief by Stephen De Staebler, is partially hidden behind a staircase at the southwest end of the station.
 It was installed on January 1, 1977.
 A duotone granite portrait of Tallie Maule – the chief architect of the original BART system – is on the mezzanine level.

 A 50 feet-tall, 7000 lb rope sculpture called Legs was installed at the northwest end of the station in 1976 or 1978.
 Created by Barbara Shawcroft, the orange-and-white Nomex sculpture moved with the breeze from passing Muni and BART trains.
 Legs soon accumulated the same dark grime as the station walls, hiding the original color.
 BART was required by the artist's contract to clean the sculpture but several attempts were unsuccessful.
 In 2013, BART included removal of Legs in its 2014 budget, which prompted a debate about whether it should be cleaned regardless of cost (which Shawcroft supported), or removed from the unsuitable environment of the station.
 The sculpture was removed in June 2014 and returned to Shawcroft – a professor emerita at UC Davis School of Design – who planned to repurpose it into other pieces.

 Connections

-The intersection of Market Street and Drumm Street.
+The intersection of Market Street and Drumm Street prior to construction of canopies.
 Embarcadero station entrances can be seen in the center and top left.
 An F Market & Wharves streetcar is running east on Market Street (left, just above center) and a California Street line cable car waits in the pinch tracks (lower right).

 Embarcadero station is located in the busy Financial District; numerous routes by several transit providers stop at or near the station.
 Most radial Muni bus routes terminate at several nearby locations: